espressomd/espresso/doc/sphinx/inter.rst

 Object-in-fluid interactions
 ----------------------------

-Please cite :cite:`cimrak` when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.
-For more details also see the documentation at http://cell-in-fluid.fri.uniza.sk/oif-documentation.
+Please cite :cite:`Cimrak2014` when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.
+For more details also see the documentation at http://cell-in-fluid.fri.uniza.sk/en/content/oif-espresso.

 The following interactions are implemented in order to mimic the mechanics of elastic or rigid objects immersed in the LB fluid flow.